<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Inbound marketing has completely changed the landscape of B2B and B2C marketing strategies alike and with good reason.
 For B2B, inbound marketing has increased the bottom line, generating 54% more leads than traditional outbound practices.
 In B2C markets, 23% of their total marketing budget is allocated to inbound content marketing tactics.

-Investing in inbound marketing when data transparency and privacy concerns are rising is a favourable choice.
+Investing in inbound marketing when data transparency and privacy concerns are rising is a good choice.
 With inbound marketing’s unintrusive approach to content distribution and consent-first style of data collection, you can improve your customers’ experience without losing their trust.

 Get Email Notifications